deamorim2/sdbs/EN-US/creating_db.rst

 PgAdmin
 -------

-PostgreSQL has a number of administrative front-ends.
-The primary one is `psql <http://www.postgresql.org/docs/current/static/app-psql.html>`_ a command-line tool for entering SQL queries.
-Another popular PostgreSQL front-end is the free and open source graphical tool `pgAdmin <http://www.pgadmin.org/>`_.
+PostgreSQL_ has a number of administrative front-ends.
+The primary one is psql_ a command-line tool for entering SQL queries.

+Another popular PostgreSQL front-end is the free and open source graphical tool pgAdmin_.
 All queries done in pgAdmin can also be done on the command line with ``psql``.

 #.
-Find pgAdmin and start it up.
+Find pgAdmin_ and start it up.

    .. image:: ./screenshots/pgadmin_01.png
      :class: inline

 #.
-If this is the first time you have run pgAdmin, you should have a server entry for **PostGIS (localhost:5432)** already configured in pgAdmin.
+If this is the first time you have run pgAdmin_, you should have a server entry for **PostGIS (localhost:5432)** already configured in pgAdmin.
 Double click the entry, and enter anything you like at the password prompt to connect to the database.

-   The PostGIS database has been installed with unrestricted access for local users (users connecting from the same machine as the database is running).
+   The PostGIS_ database has been installed with unrestricted access for local users (users connecting from the same machine as the database is running).
 That means that it will accept *any* password you provide.
 If you need to connect from a remote computer, the password for the ``postgres`` user has been set to ``postgres``.

 Creating a Database